piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/dwl-troubleshooting-connection-logs.md

 ---
-title: DWL troubleshooting connection logs
+title: Devolutions Web Login troubleshooting connection logs
 ---
 When an issue occurs with {{ en.DWL }}, the support personnel may ask you to provide them logs in order to provide more information to our engineering department, please follow these steps: